 The new lawsuits are significant because the EEOC is challenging the conduct of private employers in court.
 The EEOC hopes that by bringing these lawsuits, courts will recognize that sexual orientation discrimination is a form of sex discrimination.

-If you have faced harassment in the workplace because of your sex, sexual orientation or gender identity, you should consult with an experienced employment lawyer to understand and protect your rights.
+If you have faced harassment in the workplace because of your sex, sexual orientation, or gender identity, you should consult with an experienced sexual harassment and hostile work environment lawyer to understand and protect your rights.
 To schedule a free and confidential consultation, call John Howley, Esq. at (212) 601-2728.